ENCCS/julia-for-hpda/content/regression.rst

 .. exercise:: simple regression 4

-   Try some other models to train on the data from the simple regression example.
+   Try some other models to train on the data from the `Simple regression example`_.
 To see a list of available models one can outcomment the following lines.

    .. code-block:: julia